wixplosives/stylable.io/docs/references/global-selectors.md

 title: Global Selector
 ---

-In **Stylable**, selectors are namespaced to the stylesheet.
-However there are times you want to target global selectors without Stylable namespacing them, And for that you can use the `:global()` selector.
+In Stylable, selectors are namespaced to the stylesheet.
+However there might be cases where you want to target global selectors without Stylable namespacing them, For that you can use the `:global()` selector.

 ## Syntax